hmrc/integration-catalogue-tools/README.md

  ```

-## Processing OpenAPI Specification files which do not have publication metadata
+## Processing OpenAPI Specification files which do not have x-integration-catalogue metadata

 If a platform team does not publish its own API documentation but passes it to the API Platform team for publication,
-the tools in this section assist with publication.
+this section assists with publication.

-The first tool can manage the OAS files in the integration-catalogue-oas-files repository by looking for APIs that
+The [first step](#comparing-file-lists-to-find-files-that-must-be-removed) can manage the OAS files in the
-are deleted or moved from legacy platforms.
+integration-catalogue-oas-files repository by looking for APIs that are no longer required and must be removed.

-The second tool adds the `x-integration-catalogue` publication metadata section to each file if it is not already present.
+The [second step](#adding-metadata-to-openapi-specification-files) adds the `x-integration-catalogue` metadata section
+to each file if it is not already present.

 ### Comparing file lists to find files that must be removed

-If the new documentation is provided as a complete set of API documentation files, this tool works out whether any of the
+This assumes that the updated documentation is provided as a complete set of the current API documentation files.
-files in the integration-catalogue-oas-files repository must be removed because they are no longer required.
-Place all the new
+Thus, any files in the integration-catalogue-oas-files repository that are not in the updated set are no longer required.
-files in some directory (called the 'new files' directory).
-As input to the tool, provide the path to this directory as well as
+Place all the updated files in some directory.
+As input to the tool, provide the path to this directory as well as the path to the previous files that are in the repository.
-the path to the existing files in the repository that may need to be deleted.
+The output lists the files from the previous list that need to be removed.

-If the tool is run as `yamlFindFilesToRemoveFromPlatform`, then the existing files are in a 'platform' directory.
-Any that
-are not in the new files must be removed from the published documentation of the platform concerned.
-The output lists these
-missing files.

-If the tool is run as `yamlFindFilesToRemoveFromLegacy`, then the existing files are in a 'legacy' directory.
-Any that are
-in the new files must be removed from the published documentation of the legacy platform, as they are moving to the
-platform concerned.
-The output lists these matching files.

 The tool compares files based on the first 4-digit number in their filenames, which is assumed to be the API reference number.

-An example usage is for the files in the core-if directory to be deleted if they are missing from the new file set, and for
-files in the des directory to be deleted if they are matching in the new file set, because they must be moved into core-if.

-The tool looks at files in the given platform and legacy directories and their immediate subdirectories.

 The following input constraints apply:

-* the 'platform' or 'legacy', and 'new files' directories must exist
+* the 'previous' and 'updated' directories must exist
 * only files ending `.yaml` will be taken into account

 ### Adding metadata to OpenAPI Specification files

-If you create YAML files without the `x-integration-catalogue` element by using another tool, this can be added afterwards.
+If the YAML files do not have the `x-integration-catalogue` section, this can be added programmatically.
-Place all the files in an input directory.
-This input directory, the platform (e.g. CORE_IF) and the review date, and also
+Place all the updated files in an input directory.
+This input directory, the platform concerned (e.g. CORE_IF), the reviewed date,
-an output directory must be provided as input values.
+and an output directory must be provided as input values.
 The following input constraints apply:

 * the input directory must exist
 * only files ending `.yaml` will be processed